Getting Kids Ready for Family Photos

 - For babies plan a bottle-feeding right when you get to the location for a really happy little one.
 Have the baby fed and changed before we start the session.

-- Yep, we said it.
+- Yep, I said it.
 Have that special treat on hand especially for littles ages 2-4 (or even big kids) I won't judge.
 A reward at the end of the session is a great way for kids to cooperate.
 Maybe you can go out for ice cream, or fizz, or a yogurt, watch a favorite show together, etc. Let the family decided what they would like to do at the end of the session.

 - Bring a pack or two of their favorite treats.